Tetex/KritterNiceToHaveMod/README.md

 ## **Features**
 - _Building_
-  - Show green preview if one of the buildings can be build instead of just checking the first building of the list.
+  - Show green preview if one of the buildings can be built instead of just checking the first building of the list.

 - _Cursor_
   - Add ingame crosshair